garrandall/popular-music-data/tracks/i-don-t-need-your-love-angelina.md

 No!
 No!
 No!
 Ah, Ah, Ah, Ah, Ah, Ah, Ah, Ah, Ah (fade)

-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more

 Thinking about the times we spent together
 You said you'd never leave